Perry Mason (1957 TV series): Plot

 Perry Mason is a distinguished criminal-defense lawyer practicing in Los Angeles, California, most of whose clients have been wrongly charged with murder.
 He is ably assisted by his confidential secretary Della Street and by private investigator Paul Drake.
 The innocent suspect is usually prosecuted by district attorney Hamilton Burger, though the prosecution is handled by a local district attorney when the murder takes place outside Los Angeles County.
-In the early seasons, the police investigation is usually led by the less imaginative homicide detective Lt.
+In the early seasons, the police investigation is usually led by the homicide detective Lt.
 Arthur Tragg.
 (Later, other homicide detectives appear with increasing frequency.)

 In a typical episode, the first half of the show introduces a client, who often hires Mason on non-murder related business, or becomes acquainted with him in some other way.
-The prospective murder victim and other important figures in the case are introduced, and then the client finds himself or herself wrongly accused of murder.
+The prospective murder victim and other important figures in the case are introduced, and then the client is wrongly accused of murder.
 Once the crime has been committed, while Tragg and Burger work to gather evidence against Mason's innocent client, Mason, Paul Drake and Della Street engage in a parallel investigation in order to exonerate him or her.

 In the second half, Mason and Burger spar in the courtroom.
 This usually takes place during the preliminary hearing because Mason's technique is to clear a client before they are bound over for trial (based on novels).
 Jury trials are rarely seen, with "The Case of the Terrified Typist" being an exception.
 As the courtroom proceedings advance, while Burger and Tragg often uncover new evidence or a new witness that would seem to seal the fate of the accused, Mason's team continue their parallel investigation in what seems to be an increasingly hopeless effort.
 As the investigation or examination progresses, Mason and sometimes Burger uncover the morally ugly or even illegal conduct of some of the witnesses or participants, thus complicating the moral and legal intrigue of the case.

 Eventually, some detail is uncovered, a different interpretation of the evidence is found, or a remark is made inside or outside the courtroom which gives Mason the clue he needs to discover the identity of the real murderer.
 (For example, in "The Case of the Lazy Lover", the prosecution's case relies on a complicated set of footprints left at the crime scene.
 Mason notices that the prints left by a neighbor's dog were inconsistent with Burger's interpretation, leading Mason to realize that the neighbor's testimony was contrary to the truth.)
 Armed with this new insight, Mason then usually embarks upon a line of questioning that reveals the surprise perpetrator, often causing them to break down and confess to the crime in the courtroom.
 In the closing scene or epilogue, Paul and Della, and sometimes Burger and Tragg, ask Mason what gave him the clue he needed; after Mason explains, he or someone else makes a humorous remark.